dm0927/Cloud-Assignment-2/README.md

 # Installing Apache Spark on macOS using Homebrew

+## Docker Image
+<a href="https://hub.docker.com/r/mehtadr/cloud_assignment_2" target="_blank">Docker Image Link</a>

 ## Install Homebrew - This was the setup used to run the predection and training on local pc

-### Docker Image
-<a href="https://hub.docker.com/r/mehtadr/cloud_assignment_2" target="_blank">Docker Image Link</a>

 If you don't have Homebrew installed, you can install it by running the following command in your terminal:

 ```bash